Vue.js: State management evolution

+According to the State of Vue.js Report 2025, the Vue's core team recommendation is reflected in developer adoption–over 80% of surveyed developers reported using Pinia while Vuex still had 38.4% usage, indicating ongoing reliance on the older library.

 Features

 Components

 Vue components extend basic HTML elements to encapsulate reusable code.
 At a high level, components are custom elements to which the Vue's compiler attaches behavior.
 In Vue, a component is essentially a Vue instance with pre-defined options.

 The code snippet below contains an example of a Vue component.
 The component presents a button and prints the number of times the button is clicked: